nikomatsakis/babysteps/babysteps/_drafts/async-interview-summary.md

 foundational features that will enable us to have them.

-Once we have those features, we can design variants of `Iterator` and `Stream` that support attached iterator.
+Once we have those features, we can design variants of `Iterator` and `Stream` that support attached iterators/streams.
 Perhaps these variants will deprecate the existing traits, or perhaps they will live alongside them (or maybe we can even find a way to extend the existing traits in place).
 I don't know, but we'll figure it out, and we'll do it for both sync and async applications, well, synchronously[^resist].

 [^resist]: I couldn't resist.